Ben Brading 5 min read

 Contracts for Difference scheme

-The Contracts for Difference scheme is the main government mechanism for incentivising the development of large-scale renewable energy generation projects.
+The Contracts for Difference (CfD) scheme is the main government mechanism for incentivising the development of large-scale renewable electricity generation projects.

 Under the scheme, developers receive a guaranteed fixed price for each MWh of electricity they generate, with the government providing a top-up for the difference between the guaranteed price and the market price.